HugoCasa/hach-project/index.md

 > *'New Jersey is extremely vulnerable to the impacts of sea-level rise and global warming, and today's executive order outlines a bold and comprehensive set of actions to ensure that our communities and infrastructure are more resilient against future storms'* Phil Murphy, sentiment score: Positive, 0.998

+Even though the speaker is speaking about the recent events and the urgency to act, the overall sentiment is positive.